 Which is the fastest web hosting provider?

 Based on our test results, it’s safe to say that you’ll get the fastest web hosting for WordPress with 10Web.
-Not only do we have all the mentioned features that a hosting provider should have to be able to ensure fast performance, we also held up on our promise to provide a Google PageSpeed score of 95+ automatically.
-When it comes to speed, 10Web has managed to clearly stand out from the crowd as the fastest hosting company for a WordPress site.
+Not only do we have all the mentioned features that a hosting provider should have to be able to ensure fast performance, we also held up on our promise to provide a PageSpeed score of 90+ automatically.
+When it comes to speed, 10Web has managed to clearly stand out from the crowd as the fastest hosting provider for a WordPress site.

 What is the cheapest and fastest WordPress hosting?